nhs-r-community/Conference_2019/README.md

     <img src='man/figures/dwn_clone.png' align="right" height="200" />

-2. Identify the sessions you are attending from the list above, and follow the link to the relevant repository
+2. Identify the sessions you are attending from the list above, and follow the link to the relevant repository.

 3. Click the ‘Clone or Download’ button and select ‘Download zip file’:

-4. Once the file has downloaded, unzip it, and open the ‘.Rproj’ file
+4. Once the file has downloaded, unzip it, and open the ‘.Rproj’ file.

 <br><br>